distracteddev/seam/README.md

 forever start index.js;
 ```

-## Setting up your repos to be deployable by SEAM
+## Configure Your Repos to be Deployed via Seam

 #### Add Required ENV Variables to your package's package.json file